[Updated June 2020]

 4. The Pinnacle Rock

-The Pinnacle Rock stands approximately 30 metres above the treetops and offers an amazing back drop, it’s guaranteed to just take any nature-lovers breath away.
-Entrance is R10 per person and the nice thing is that many tourists choose to leave out this site when exploring the Panorama Route, therefore, you’re most likely to have it all to yourself when you visit.
+The Pinnacle Rock stands approximately 30 metres above the treetops and offers an amazing backdrop, it’s guaranteed to just take any nature-lovers breath away.
+Entrance is R17 per person and the nice thing is that many tourists choose to leave out this site when exploring the Panorama Route, therefore, so you’re most likely to have it all to yourself when you visit.

 Graskop is the closest town to many of the country’s most famous attractions mentioned above.
 This small town was set up as a gold mining camp but it now serves as a top tourist destination.